Price Position and Structural State

 Open Interest, Funding, and Positioning

-Open interest fell -12.45% in one day and remains near the lower side of its 30-day range.
-This shows participation is weak and exposure is still being reduced.
+Open interest increased +8.10% in one day but remains near the lower side of its 180-day range.
+This shows participation is improving from a low leverage base.

 Correlation, Beta, and Index Relationship